-- o Intoxicating or banned substances (including alcohol, cigarettes and drugs) - Theft and vandalism (or damage to personal property) - Weapons or replica (toy) weapons (including laser pointers); explosives (including fireworks) and pepper or other obnoxious sprays. - o Intruders or trespassers (all visitors must first report to the office) - o Inappropriate clothing or unacceptable slogans imprinted on clothing
+- Intoxicating or banned substances (including alcohol, cigarettes, e-cigarettes (vaping)and drugs) - Theft and vandalism (or damage to personal property) - Weapons or replica (toy) weapons (including laser pointers); explosives (including fireworks) and pepper or other obnoxious sprays. - o Intruders or trespassers (all visitors must first report to the office) - Inappropriate clothing or unacceptable slogans imprinted on clothing

-MISUSE OF ELECTRONIC DEVICES/COMPUTERS -
+MISUSE OF ELECTRONIC DEVICES/COMPUTERS:

-- School computers and other electronic devices are only to be used for school/education related activities.
-They are not permitted for social networking, gaming, illegal, obscene or inappropriate purposes.
-Inappropriate use includes, but is not limited to, attempts to vandalize, gain unauthorized access to data or another person's account or resources, and sharing of data without personal or parental consent as appropriate. - Recording of visual images is not permissible at school unless permission has been received by the classroom teacher with respect to a classroom project.

-- Students are to be aware that they may be subject to discipline (or, if applicable, confiscation of personal property) for misuse of any technology, if it negatively impacts the school environment. - Misuse of district technology services will lead to suspension of user privileges and possible disciplinary or legal action.
+- o School computers and other electronic devices are only to be used for school/education related activities.
+They are not permitted for social networking (except as directed by a teacher), gaming, illegal, obscene or inappropriate purposes.
+Inappropriate use includes, but is not limited to, attempts to vandalize, gain unauthorized access to data or another person's account or resources, and sharing of data without personal or parental consent as appropriate. - o Recording of visual images is not permissible at school unless permission has been received by the classroom teacher with respect to a classroom project. - O Students are to be aware that they may be subject to discipline (or, if applicable, confiscation of personal property) for misuse of any technology, if it negatively impacts the school environment. - o Misuse of district technology services will lead to suspension of user privileges and possible disciplinary or legal action.